RavenCutie21/Voice-Changer-Settings/README.md

 This will install almost all dependencies and make the voice changer run, you will always open the file referrenced above to start the voice changer.

-Nvidia users will have the onnxgpu-cuda
+Nvidia users will have the onnxgpu-cuda version

 If you have an AMD or Intel GPU you should have the onnxdirectML-cuda version of W-Okada's Realtime voice changer client installed.
 To tell the difference if you look at the GPU section, if theres a dropdown menu, thats the NVidia one, as of Version 11.
 If it says cpu, 0, 1, 2, 3, then you are on the AMD&Intel one.